ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 /// </summary>
 /// <param name="direction">The direction to move the object.</param>
 /// <param name="speed">The speed at which the object should move.</param>
-private void Move(Vector3 direction, float speed)
+public void Move(Vector3 direction, float speed)
 {
     // Assign parameters to properties
     Direction = direction;